denovo/Antenna-faq/docs/CloudCollectionsandData.md

 At the end of the procedure you can use Ctrl+C to cop any errros from the upload and paste them onto a document elsewhere.
 You then have to refresh the CloudCollection to see your updats and then hit Publish latest to send them to the app.

-See the video below for a wlakthrough:
+See the video below for a walkthrough:

+> Don't forget to Publish Latest when finished!

 <video width="800" height="600" controls>